 No trip to Spokane is complete without a stop at Riverside State Park.
 Approximately 9 miles from Spokane, Riverside provides recreational opportunities for almost every type of visitor.
-From mountain biking to horseback riding, rock climbing, hiking and snowmobiling, Riverside has it all, if you have time!
+From mountain biking to horseback riding, rock climbing and hiking.
+Riverside has it all, if you have time!

 Riverside State Park occupies 12,000 acres along the Spokane and Little Spokane rivers just north of Spokane.
 With nearly 200,000 feet of shoreline, Riverside is the home to Ponderosa pines, lakes, marshes and a wide variety of wildlife.